dushyant4665/saas_for_teams/README.md

 # TeamPulse

-TeamPulse is a small, clear example of a real‑time collaboration app.
+TeamPulse is a small, example of a collaboration app.
 It lets a team create a workspace, chat in real time, and edit text together in one place.
 It uses a simple demo mode by default, and can switch to full production mode with Firebase, MongoDB, and Stripe when you add real keys.

 ## What you get
 - Workspaces with invite code